aftershootco/Unicorn-Icons/README.md

 ## How to generate automatically

+0. Make sure the primary color/stroke color of the svg is #E2E2E2.
+Otherwise, it will not work properly.

-1. Put all the SVGs in /src/svg
+1. Put all the SVGs in /src/new-svgs.

 2. Run `sh generate.sh`.
-   This will generate a /test and /test-stories with icon components, as well as the stories.
+   This will generate a /new-components and /new-stories with icon components, as well as the stories.

 3. Once, tested and satisfied, move the component and stories in the right folders (icons or stories)

-4. Replace hex-code with {color} or {modifiedColor}, if you to control the color with prop.
+4. Inside the newly created components, update any secondary colors with the correct prop names.

     You are all set

+## Control Secondary Color

+Many icons have secondary colors - background color, accent color etc. Make sure to modify the component with correct props name background color - bgColor accent color - accentColor.

+## Practice for Correct Types

+Every icon component have three type - 'primary' | 'secondary' | 'tertiary' by default Keep only primary if there is only one icon type.
+Add types if there the component have secondary colors such as bgColor or accentColor

+## Storybook

+Stories are automatically generated when you run - sh generate.sh.
+New stories will have prefix folder name as NEW.
+Make sure to change this as per your require.
+Also, remember to import icon correctly from the icon folder.

 ## To publish storbook run - yarn chromatic